Tutorial

 Step 1: Create a Free Account

-Visit https://billing.whoisfreaks.com/signup and sign up for a free account.
+Create a free account by signing up.
 New accounts receive 500 free API credits with no credit card required.

 Step 2: Access Your API Key